Ravencentric/juicenet-cli/README.md

-  --raw                 Only repost raw articles --skip-raw            Skip reposting raw articles --match               Enable pattern matching mode --pattern PATTERN     Specify the glob pattern to be matched in pattern matching mode --debug               Show logs
+  --raw                 Only repost raw articles --skip-raw            Skip reposting raw articles --match               Enable pattern matching mode --pattern [*/ ...]
+Specify the glob pattern(s) to be matched in pattern matching mode --debug               Show logs
   --move                Move files into their own directories.
 This will move foobar.ext to foobar/foobar.ext --exts [mkv mp4 ...]
 Look for these extensions in <path> (ignores config)